 You are required to immediately report to Lyft any refusal to transport a passenger after you have been matched for a ride if your refusal was based on discrimination due to the passenger's departure point, destination, race, color, ethnicity, gender, sexual orientation, gender identity or disability.

-It’s important to understand Lyft’s insurance policy in the event of an incident.
+It’s important to understand Lyft’s insurance coverage in the event of an incident.

 We're opening Lyft Hubs across the country to offer in-person support for drivers.
 Your local Hub is a one-stop shop for answers on everything from setting up direct deposit to discovering where you’ll get the most ride requests.